Ashwin-S-Nambiar/ashlog/content/notes/Trakt Widget.md

 - **Watch History Cache**: Store recent watches in database for richer displays
 - **Dynamic Theming**: Extract colors from poster and apply to widget background
 - **Analytics**: Track which content generates the most clicks

-The Trakt API is incredibly rich with data.
-This widget is just scratching the surface of what's possible!

 ## Dependencies
 ```json